View Cynthia Fairchild's Obituary on press-citizen.com and share memories

 Cynthia L. Fairchild

-A memorial gathering to celebrate Cynthia will be held on December 6 at The Kirkwood Room (515 Kirkwood Avenue, Iowa City) from 4-7pm with a time of sharing at 6:30 pm.
+A memorial gathering to celebrate Cynthia's life will be held on December 6 at The Kirkwood Room (515 Kirkwood Avenue, Iowa City) from 4-7 pm, with a time of sharing at 6:30 pm.
 In lieu of flowers, memorial donations may be directed toward the Fairchild family in care of Neal Fairchild.

 A full obituary may be viewed, and online condolences made at www.lensingfuneral.com